-the submission of quarterly reports that provide data on progress in achieving identified targets as well as utilizing field-based staff who can, if necessary, provide technical assistance and monitor for compliance.
-Schools that are not making reasonable progress will work directly with ISBE to determine additional interventions.
-146
+95% of TI funds identified for school improvement must flow to the districts.
+The supports identified through the needs assessment and equity audit as well as the cost proposal submitted as part of the pre-approval process will allow ISBE to grant the appropriate amount of funding to each school or district.151 ISBE will monitor progress through the submission of quarterly reports that provide data on progress in achieving identified targets as well as utilizing field-based staff who can, if necessary, provide technical assistance and monitor for compliance.
+Schools that are not making reasonable progress will work directly with ISBE to determine additional interventions.152

-Members of the Illinois State Board of Education will be provided an annual report that including evidence of provider impact before any renewal is approved.
+Member of the Illinois State Board of Education will be provided an annual report that including evidence of provider impact before any renewal is approved.